 Good code futureproofs you

 Why should you care?
-The code we write is good and maintainable, which means that when you get in touch to ask for a change or an improvement, we can probably incorporate that change because we have built the code to be edited.
+The code we write is good and maintainable, which means that when you contact us to ask for a change or an improvement, we can probably incorporate that change because we have built the code to be edited.
 It’s not a dangerously-teetering stack of cards, brittle to the touch.
 It’s well-organised, with test coverage and sensible conventions.

 And because we write good code, we’ll also know when it’s wrong to incorporate your suggestion – because our spidey-sense will tell us that it would result in a garbled interface, strange convention-breaking or misplaced complexity.
 Much better to enquire what the business reason is for your suggestion to get to the root of the problem and fix that, than expect our customers to be systems architects.